 I’m not kidding, I’ve used it since I was in high school and was really hunting a a product to wash my face with that would keep it balanced.
 I really like the mild scent and, love how soft it keeps my face.
 Bonus: it’s really inexpensive, too!

-What’s your best hack for combating dry winter skin?
+What’s your best hack for combating dry winter skin or your best “how to prevent dry skin” tip?
 Please let me know in the comment section below!